o1-labs/proof-systems/book/src/rfcs/foreign_field_mul.md

 # Foreign Field Multiplication RFC

-This document explains how we constrain foreign field multiplication in Kimchi.
+This document explains how we constrain foreign field multiplication (i.e. non-native field multiplication) in the Kimchi proof system.

 **Changelog**